 Myths, Misunderstandings and Misconceptions

-Myth: Thai Permanent Residence isn’t really ‘PR’ as you need to reapply for a visa each year.
+Myth: Thai Permanent Residency isn’t really ‘PR’ as you need to reapply for a visa each year.

 Reality: Not true.
 Once granted PR, you never have to apply for another visa if you never leave the country again.
 A re-entry permit is all that is required so you can travel in and out of Thailand without losing your PR.